 Either a formal contract or letter of agreement must be completed prior to starting clinical experiences in an agency/office.
 In some instances, it may take up to 3 months to obtain approval of a formal contract, so plan accordingly.
-Contact Kari Saunders at email@example.com or 314-977-8904 for assistance with this process.
+Contact Kari Elbe at firstname.lastname@example.org or 314-977-8904 for assistance with this process.

 Each preceptor also needs to be approved prior to beginning clinical experiences.
 Please click here for information on preceptor selection and approval.

 All students must be compliant with University guidelines for immunizations, background check, HIPPA, Blood Borne Pathogens, and authorization to release forms (see forms here) prior to beginning clinical practicums.

 NURS 511 Advanced Health Assessment & Clinical Decision Making: Any area in the hospital that will facilitate the student's ability to perform a comprehensive history and physical examination on acute and complex chronically ill patients (ages 13 and above).
 The site needs to have a diverse population such as emergency departments, internal medicine, or a hospitalist group.

 NURS 526 Advanced Clinical Studies I: The student focus is addressing short term goals that include minimizing or preventing complications.
 The student develops critical reasoning coupled with advanced practice skills.
 Areas to focus on are surgical units, general medicine areas (Gastrointestinal, endocrine and renal), Geriatric internal medicine.

 NURS 527 Advanced Clinical Studies II: The student focus is addressing patients with complex acute and unstable conditions.
 Areas of focus are Intensive Care units (medical or surgical), subspecialties such as neurology, hemo-oncology, endocrine , renal, orthopedic trauma.